On This Page

 The 3M earplugs were developed as “selective attenuation earplugs” and consist of two inverted cones connected at the bottom with a stem.
 This dual-ended design is meant to provide wearers with two different levels of protection: one end works like a traditional earplug while the other end, referred to as the “open” end, allows the wearer to hear quieter sounds like speech while still attenuating loud noises, such as explosions.

-However, recently released court documents suggest the stem that connects the two ends of the earplugs is too short and prevents the earplugs from sitting deeply enough in the ear to provide protection.
+However, in the 3M earplugs lawsuit update, recently released court documents suggest the stem that connects the two ends of the earplugs is too short and prevents the earplugs from sitting deeply enough in the ear to provide protection.
 Additionally, the 3M earplugs can “loosen in the wearer’s ear, imperceptibly to the wearer and even trained audiologists visually observing the wearer, thereby permitting damaging sounds to enter the ear canal by traveling around the outside of the earplug.”

 To make matters worse, the U.S. Justice Department alleges that 3M and Aearo Technologies, the original manufacturer of the earplugs, knew about the defect as early as 2000 and manipulated test results to make it appear that the devices met government standards.
 These companies then proceeded to sell the defective earplugs to the U.S. government who then distributed the devices to U.S. troops as standard issue equipment.